 You can influence the final class with the keyword class which will influence the spacing.
+The numbers are the same as for character classes.

-6.16.2 Fixed scripts
+6.20.2 Fixed scripts

 We have three parameters that are used for this fixed anchoring: